bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Review nodes
 ------------

-Time to review the provided example configuration, and adapt it to your configuration.
+First step is to review the provided example configuration, and adapt it to your configuration.
+The following part assume all path are relative to /etc/bluebanquise/inventory/ folder.

-First, the nodes.

 Management node
 ^^^^^^^^^^^^^^^

-Open file cluster/nodes/managements.yml:
+Open file cluster/nodes/managements.yml, and visualize content:

 .. code-block:: yaml